digimonke/grad_2025/demo/README.md

 ## Common issues
 - If you see runtime errors about missing packages, ensure your virtualenv is activated and reinstall with `pip install -r requirements.txt`.
 - Some packages may compile native extensions on first install.
 Xcode Command Line Tools might be required on macOS: `xcode-select --install`.
+- If you see `"dot" not found in path`, install Graphviz using Homebrew as shown above.
+The app will fall back to a NetworkX renderer if `dot` is missing, but Graphviz gives nicer, ranked layouts.

 ## Docker